MoodyEG/what-happens-when/README.rst

   contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.
+* CSS Specificity determines which CSS rule is applied by the browsers.
+  It’s calculated based on the types of selectors (inline styles, ID, class, etc.) used in the rule.
+Higher specificity or later definition wins when multiple rules could apply to an element.

 Page Rendering
 --------------